phil-pona/hitobito-demo-sti/README.md

 ** application
 * switch to puzzle rails base image
 * sphinx configuration with envs replace values in configfile from env, and application part from rails
+* Delay jobs must run in foreground and log to the console